Arezzo Tuscany, Italy Travel Guide

 Experience a lively atmosphere while shopping.

 Late autumn festivals celebrate the arrival of new wine and fresh olive oil.
-Local producers invite visitors for tastings.
+Local producers invite guests for tastings.

 Throughout the year, local towns host Sagre (food festivals) dedicated to chestnuts, mushrooms, truffles, and other regional products.

-Don't expect staff to bring the bill automatically; you will need to ask for "il conto" (the bill).
+Don't expect staff to bring the bill automatically; you'll require to ask for "il conto" (the bill).